Secret Scanner Installation

 Prebuild Integration

-For automatic scanning before each build, add a prebuild script to your package.json
+For automatic scanning before each build, add a prebuild script to your package.json:

 {